1985–86 Paris Saint-Germain FC season

-The 1985–86 season was Paris Saint-Germain's 16th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 25,832 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Gérard Houllier.
-Luis Fernandez was the team captain.
+The 1985–86 season was the 16th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 25,832 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Gérard Houllier, with Luis Fernandez serving as captain.
+PSG won the Ligue 1 title and reached the semi-finals of the Coupe de France.
+Dominique Rocheteau was the team's top scorer, netting 20 goals in all competitions, including 19 in the league.

 Players

-As of the 1985–86 season.

-Transfers

-As of the 1985–86 season.

-Kits

-French radio RTL was the shirt sponsor.
-French sportswear brand Le Coq Sportif was the kit manufacturer.
+Squad